Lego Super Heroes: Captain America: Civil War

 Three sets based on the Captain America: Civil War film were released on 1 March 2016.
 They are 76047 Black Panther Pursuit, 76050 Crossbones Hazard Heist, and 76051 Super Hero Airport Battle.
 Subsequently, 76067 Tanker Truck Takedown was released on 1 August as a Toys "R" Us exclusive.
 In addition, a 30447 Captain America's Motorcycle polybag was released as a promotion.

 Doctor Strange

 76060 Doctor Strange's Sanctum Sanctorum, based on the film Doctor Strange, was released on 1 August 2016.

 76205 Gargantos Showdown, based on the film Doctor Strange in the Multiverse of Madness was released on 1 January 2022.

-At the LEGO CON 2022, the second Marvel modular 76218 Sanctum Sanctorum was revealed, and subsequently released on 1 August 2022.
+At the Lego Con 2022, the second Marvel modular 76218 Sanctum Sanctorum was revealed, and subsequently released on 1 August 2022.
 The set consists of 2708 pieces with 9 minifigures of Doctor Strange, Sinister Strange, Dead Strange, Wong, Iron Man, Spider-Man, The Scarlet Witch, Master Mordo and Ebony Maw.

-30652 Doctor Strange's Interdimensional Portal! ploybag set will be released in 2023.